Chapter Two

 “What is that?”
 We asked.

-Then she explained.
-“The short answer is an adit is a level or nearly horizontal passage driven into the side of a mountain that allows access to an underground mine for water drainage, ventilation, and mineral extracting.”
+“An adit is a level or nearly horizontal passage driven into the side of a mountain that allows access to an underground mine for water drainage, ventilation, and mineral extracts.
+Based on the riddle, it’s probably an old closed-off mine.”
+She explained.